ismaelgv/rnr/README.md

 * Works on files and symlinks (ignores directories).
 * Accepts multiple files as arguments.
 * Accepts a **regex** to generate matches.
 These expressions have same limitations of `regex` crate.
+It supports *capture groups*.
-* If max depth is not provided to recursive mode, it is assumed *infite*.
+* If max depth is not provided to recursive mode, it is assumed *infinite*.
 * Does not generate backups.
 * Output is *always colored*.
 [TODO: *no color mode / silent mode*]